-Real estate agents and brokers are not legally licensed in Mexico.
-Foreign buyers cannot always depend on the constitutional protection guaranteed in real estate transactions like in the United States.
-Use caution when hiring an agent.
+Did you know, real estate agents and brokers are not legally licensed in Mexico?
+Therefore, foreign buyers cannot always depend on the constitutional protection guaranteed in real estate transactions like in the United States.
+Be aware, use caution when hiring an agent.
 Perform due diligence.
 Ask for references.
 Speak to the clients who have used the broker and use your common sense.

 Some real estate companies prefer that buyers know as little as possible about real estate transactions.
 This can be a very bad situation with devastating consequences.
 It’s hard to know the questions when you don’t know the laws.

 There is no oversight or regulatory committees such as the Real Estate Commission or a Department of Real Estate in Mexico.
 The American Embassy and the American consulates in Mexico are good places to ask the reputation of the company.
 Namely, real estate companies establish a good reputation in some of the consulates.

 It should be noted, it is easy to assume that there are basic terms and principles in real estate in Mexico that are similar in the US.
 The paperwork, too, is similar, if not the same.
 Some of their transactions may be the same as in the US.
 However, many aspects are completely different.

 As a rule, a foreigner should assume nothing.

-With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone.
-A real estate company, the buyer’s lawyer, a bank, and a public notary are all helpful in their respective areas.
+With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone:

 Please note –